rubinusp/byu-cs460-f2021/hw-transport-layer/README.md

 depending on the presence of the `-l` option.
 When the script is run with the `-f` option, TFO is used.

 Re-start your Wireshark capture.
-Then run

-On host `b`, run the following to start the echo server:
+Then run the following on host `b` to start the echo server:

 ```bash
 b$ python3 tfo_echo.py -l 5599